About the Board

 In his spare time Eric enjoys cycling, water sports, washing cars, and spending time with family.

 Keri Spencer grew up in Muskogee, Oklahoma, graduated from Hilldale High School and holds an Associate’s Degree in Criminal Justice from Connors State College, a Bachelor’s Degree in Psychology from Williams Baptist College and a Law Degree from the University of Arkansas.
 She is a licensed attorney in the states of Arkansas and Oklahoma.
 Keri has spent her entire professional career as an attorney advocating for at risk youth.
 As a prosecutor in juvenile court, then as an attorney for DHS handling foster care cases, her life’s work has been to ensure that the children and youth of her communities are safe, loved and equipped to become healthy, happy, productive adults.

 She has been an adjunct instructor of criminal justice at Bacone College in Muskogee, and works on the pastoral staff at New Community Church where, among other things, she provides legal consultation and oversees the church’s policies on child abuse reporting.
 Keri gives her time as the co-chair of the Priceless Ministry, by hosting awareness events and educating area youth about the dangers of sex trafficking.
-In her capacity as Executive Director of RISE, Keri has worked tirelessly alongside the Board of Directors in seeing RISE opened and operational so that the girls RISE will serve will become survivors living restored lives free of the sex trade.
+In her capacity as Founder & Executive Director of RISE, Keri has worked tirelessly alongside the Board of Directors in seeing RISE opened and operational so that the girls RISE will serve will become survivors living restored lives free of the sex trade.

 Married for 25 years, Keri and her husband, Steve, have 2 grown daughters.
 They enjoy spending time at the beach when they are not both traveling for work.